-What is a Vehicle’s Lifecycle and How Does it Affect the Value of its Converter?
+What is a Vehicle’s Life Cycle and How Does it Affect the Value of its Converter?

-What Is a Vehicle Lifecycle?
+What Is the Lifecycle of a Vehicle?

 Vehicle Mileage

 The more mileage a vehicle has, the less PGMs are left in its converter.
 That’s because platinum, palladium, and rhodium are catalysts to a reaction called oxidation.
 This reaction causes the converter to transform harmful pollutants into less toxic emissions.
-If a vehicle has high mileage, that means the catalysts have been used quite often to transform these toxic emissions.
+If a vehicle has a high mileage, that means the catalysts have been used more often to transform these toxic emissions.

-Automobile Collisions, Accidents, and Converter Incidents
+Automobile Accidents and Converter Incidents

 General Vehicle Maintenance